Policies and Procedures

 -Swallowed poison or tablets

 Parents/Carers will be contacted immediately when safe to do so.
 Parents will be requested to provide an expected time of arrival.
-If a parent or an appropriate person is unable to attend within 20-30 minute of the call a decision may be made to take the child to hospital ourselves, if this occurs , 2 staff member will accompany the child and will take all relevant paperwork with them.
+If a parent or an appropriate person is unable to attend within 20-30 minutes of the call a decision may be made to take the child to hospital, if this occurs, 2 staff members will accompany the child and will take all relevant paperwork with them.
 Arrangements to meet the parent/care at the hospital will be made.

 If the child can wait for the parent to arrive, Parents will be provided with full details of the incident including advice to seek medical attention this will be signed by the parent.